 for equestrian landowners: environmental land mapping, sustainable track systems, grazing plans & ongoing monitoring

-Owning or managing equestrian land comes with unique challenges — from maintaining horse welfare to protecting soil health and biodiversity.
-At Switch Equine, we specialise in helping landowners design and manage environments that work for both horses and nature.
-Whether you’re looking for practical grazing solutions, ecological restoration, or long‑term monitoring, we combine equine welfare expertise with ecological science to create tailored, evidence‑based plans for your land.
+Owning or managing equestrian land comes with unique challenges — from maintaining horse welfare to protecting soil health, water, and biodiversity.
+Switch Equine provides a blend of coaching, ecological analysis, and professional reporting to help you design and manage land that works for both horses and nature.
+Whether you’re seeking practical grazing solutions, ecological restoration, or long‑term monitoring, your support is grounded in ecological science, equine welfare research, and regenerative land‑management principles.

 Enquire